quintilesims/layer0/docs-src/docs/setup/install.md

 ```

 The **--insecure** flag shows configurations that bypass SSL and version verifications.
-This is required as the Layer0 API created uses a self-signed certificate by default.
+This is required as the Layer0 API created uses a self-signed SSL certificate by default.
 These settings are **not** recommended for production use!

 The **endpoint** command supports a `--syntax` option, which can be used to turn configuration into a single line: